It would be worthwhile to take a closer look at Revance Therapeutics Inc. (RVNC)

-The share price of Revance Therapeutics Inc. (NASDAQ:RVNC) fell to $24.39 per share on Monday from $25.02.
-While Revance Therapeutics Inc. has underperformed by -2.52%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, RVNC fell by -16.30%, with highs and lows ranging from $30.00 to $11.27, whereas the simple moving average jumped by 45.81% in the last 200 days.
+A share of Revance Therapeutics Inc. (NASDAQ:RVNC) closed at $27.00 per share on Friday, up from $25.67 day before.
+While Revance Therapeutics Inc. has overperformed by 5.18%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, RVNC fell by -3.09%, with highs and lows ranging from $29.51 to $11.27, whereas the simple moving average jumped by 59.68% in the last 200 days.

 Sponsored